Tsn0w/frogprobe/README.md

 - Funcitons that already kprobes

 ## TODO:
-- [ ] understand how kprobe force module to wait till no kprobes are running (and implement such thing if possible)
+- [ ] switch rcu with srcu, since handler can sleep (or other structure)
 - [ ] Add optimization option to pass number of arguments function has
 - [ ] Support Kprobed (as much as possible)
 - [ ] speed up trampoline stubs (siwtch call + ret to 2 jmp, instead rip rel call, movabs + call, ....) and test if really helps